 Type of Order: Who Can File For One: Court: Based On:

 Domestic Violence Family or household Domestic Relations Causing or trying

 Civil Protection members including: Court to cause injury or

 Order Spouses, former -where victim lives, placing someone

 (Protective Order in spouses where abuser lives or in fear of

 Arizona) Parent, child, foster has a business, or imminent serious

 parent where incident(s) harm

 People who have kids occurred (Courts use

 together different

-•Intimate partners who requirements for
+Intimate partners who requirements for

 lived together in the how

 last 5 years Recent the

 incident must be)

 Stalking Protection Any person who is a Common Pleas Court - Pattern of conduct

 Order victim of stalking.
 Where victim lives (if (2 or more

 (Protective Order in No relationship with family or household events), closely

 Arizona) stalker is required. member, can be filed related in time,

 as DV Protection that cause distress

 Order, see above) or make a victim

 believe the stalker

 will cause harm

-Sexually Oriented Offense Protection Order (Protective Order in Arizona) Any person who was a victim of a sexually oriented offense (see ORC 2950.01).
-No relationship with offender is required.
-Case does not have to be criminally prosecuted.
-Common Pleas Court - where victim lives Sexual assault or unwanted sexual contact (see ORC 2950.01) Juvenile Protection Order Victim of abuse by a person who is under Juvenile Court - where victim lives Assault, stalking, sexual offenses, (Protective Order in age 18, or the victim's where victim lives threats of harm or Arizona) parent or other aggravated household member, or trespass other parties the Court approves.
+Sexually Oriented Any person who was a Common Pleas Court Sexual assault or

+Offense Protection victim of a sexually - where victim lives unwanted sexual

+Order oriented offense (see contact (see ORC

+(Protective Order in ORC 2950.01).
+No 2950.01)

+Arizona) relationship with

+offender is required.

+Case does not have to

+be criminally

+prosecuted.

+Juvenile Protection Victim of abuse by a Juvenile Court - Assault, stalking,

+Order person who is under where victim lives sexual offenses,

+(Protective Order in age 18, or the victim's threats of harm or

+Arizona) parent or other aggravated

+household member, or trespass

+other parties the Court

+approves.